raspberrypilearning/networking-lessons/DHCP (Dynamic Host Configuration Protocol)/README.md

 - HOST: "DHCP server, can I take address X please."
 - DHCP: "*Dave*, here is address X. You may keep it for 12 hours."

 The DHCP server hands over an address card to *Dave* and writes his name on the paper along with the address that was given, the time *when* it was given and the length of the lease (12 hours).
-The time it was given is used to keep track of the age of the lease, if you subtract the time now from the time the address was given you get the age of the lease.
+The time it was given is used to keep track of the age of the lease.

 Stop for a moment and consider if there was any part of this conversation that was unexpected?
 When a computer joins a network it has no way of knowing if a DHCP server is available - so it sends out a broadcast signal to the whole network asking if one is there.
 If one *is* available it will reply to the host offering an address.
 The host then officially requests the address.
 The part you might not have expected is that the address is given with a lease time, in this case 12 hours.
 Consider why this might be and continue below.